francocruces/MioConnect/README.md

 * An infinite loop lets the application listen for events
 * A keyboard interrupt (Ctrl+C) will trigger disconnect messages and end the program

+# Issues

+* Not tested on Linux or OS X, but should work the same way.
+* There's currently no way to enter Dongle name manually, if anything goes wrong, you should hardcode it at serial initialization

 # References
 * Myo Bluetooth Protocol Release https://developerblog.myo.com/myo-bluetooth-spec-released/